People using the web:

-Keep the needs of your audience in mind as you write and organize your content for the web.
+Keep your audience in mind as you write for the web.

 - useful: information they need to make a decision or accomplish a task

 - useable: presented in a logical, orderly manner

 Content that is informative, useful, and well-organized also improves your site's SEO (search engine optimization).

 Improve your content

 Avoid transferring content that has been written for other media to the web.
 Content from brochures, research articles, and other sources should be reorganized and rewritten for the web.

 Think about the purpose of your page and the words your readers would use to search for that information.
 Those are the "key words" that should appear in the page's title and the first few lines of text.